 - 9. The European Council calls for the implementation of the action plans agreed under the EU Counter Terrorism Strategy, including the strategy against radicalisation and recruitment, to be accelerated.
 Work must also be sped up on the protection of critical infrastructure.
-The European Council awaits the Commission's first respective programme as well as concrete proposals on detection technologies.
+The European Council awaits the Commission's first relevant programme as well as concrete proposals on detection technologies.
 The Council and the Commission are also invited to develop measures to combat the misuse of the internet for terrorist purposes while respecting fundamental rights and principles. - 10.
-The European Council calls upon the incoming Finnish Presidency, in close collaboration with the Commission, to explore the possibilities of improving decision-making in the area of Freedom, Security and Justice. - 11.
+In the context of the review of the Hague Programme, the European Council calls upon the incoming Finnish Presidency to explore, in close collaboration with the Commission, the possibilities of improving decision-making and action in the area of Freedom, Security and Justice on the basis of existing treaties. - 11.
 Agency for fundamental rights PM - 12.
 Improving the Union's responsiveness to emergencies, crises and disasters inside and outside the Union remains a political imperative.
 When such emergencies occur, citizens rightly expect a swift and effective response.
-This is done by Member States, primarily responsible for managing emergencies on their territory, and the European Union, which helps to organise and coordinate available assets when requested to do so. - 13.
+While Member States are responsible for managing emergencies on their territory or assisting their citizens abroad, the European Union can, in a spirit of active solidarity, play a role by coordinating a political response and by helping to organise and coordinate available assets when requested to do so. - 13.
 The European Council endorses the Presidency report on "Reinforcing the Union's emergency and crisis response capacities" (doc.
 XXXX/06) which sets out the many practical steps and decisions taken to improve coordination and delivery of available assets; to get assistance quickly where it is needed; and to provide more effective consular protection to EU citizens in third countries.
 Furthermore, the European Council welcomes the report submitted by Michel Barnier in May 2006 as an important contribution to the debate.